dvsa/cvs-auto-svc-vott/README.md

 - Populate the template config file: src>main>resources>config.json
  !!Ensure only the template is committed to Git!!

-- Running can be triggered from IntelliJ and command line using `mvn test`
+- Running can be triggered from IntelliJ and command line using `mvn verify` or `mvn clean verify`

 ## Running the Tests
 Pull the repo